-David Kirton is a dynamic Barbadian, he is an international modern roots and reggae singer and songwriter who plays guitar and keyboards.
+David Kirton is a dynamic Barbadian; he is an international modern root and reggae singer and songwriter who plays guitar and keyboards.

-His music is very exciting and his sound is a blend of reggae, rock and pop and currently David is enjoying more international acclaim after winning in three categories at the Barbados Music Awards 2008.
+His music is inspiring, and his sound is a blend of reggae, rock, and pop.
+Currently, David enjoys more international acclaim after winning in three categories at the Barbados Music Awards 2008.

-Totally Barbados managed to catch David at his home in Barbados, where he lives with his wife and manger Noelle and their four children.
+Totally Barbados managed to catch David at his home in Barbados, where he lives with his wife and manager Noelle, and their four children.

-David’s first album ‘Stranger‘ was released in 1998, and saw early success when it was picked up by RAS Records in the USA, which is one of the top reggae labels in the world, who immediately signed him.
+David’s first album ‘Stranger‘ was released in 1998 and saw early success when it was picked up by RAS Records in the USA, one of the top reggae labels globally, who immediately signed him.

-This made David only the second artist signed by them not from Jamaica.
-He was then declared by Rolling Stone Magazine as Best New Act at Midern Cannes.
+This made David only the second artist signed by them, not from Jamaica.
+Rolling Stone Magazine then declared him as Best New Act at Modern Cannes.

-His label have recently signed a digital deal making Kirton’s entire catalogue available on major music download sites like iTunes and Napster.
+His label has recently signed a digital deal-making Kirton’s entire catalog on major music download sites like iTunes and Napster.

-David is very keen on making video’s to accompany his music, which are aired on the Barbadian TV station CBC TV8 and on regional Caribbean music shows such as Roamin’ and MTV’s Tempo.
+David is very keen on making video’s to accompany his music, which is aired on the Barbadian TV station CBC TV8 and regional Caribbean music shows such as Roamin’ and MTV’s Tempo.

-So far he has made award-winning videos for three of his singles, and has worked with international music video producers.
-He won Best Music Video Male at the Barbados Music Awards 2008 for ‘Green Camouflage‘.
-This video also features footage of South by South West 2007, which is the most prestigious emerging act festival in the world.
+So far, he has made award-winning videos for three of his singles and has worked with international music video producers.
+He won Best Music Video Male at the Barbados Music Awards 2008 for ‘Green Camouflage.’
+This video also features South by South West 2007, which is the most prestigious emerging act festival in the world.